diazoriz/TripleTen_Projects/README.md

 # Data Scientist professional program

-These projects I completed for Practicum's Data Scientist professional training program, then uploaded all at once.
+These projects I completed for Tripleten's Data Scientist professional training program, then uploaded all at once.

 | Project               | Description                                                                                 | Libraries                      |
 |:--------------------- |:------------------------------------------------------------------------------------------- |:------------------------------ |